maoberlehner/markus-oberlehner-net/content/blog/dealing-with-the-browserstack-parallel-test-limit-when-using-testcafe.md

 browsers=( "browserstack:ie@10.0:Windows 8,browserstack:ie@11.0:Windows 10,browserstack:edge@15.0:Windows 10" "browserstack:edge@14.0:Windows 10,browserstack:firefox@54.0:Windows 10,browserstack:firefox@55.0:Windows 10" "browserstack:chrome@59.0:Windows 10,browserstack:chrome@60.0:Windows 10,browserstack:opera@46.0:Windows 10" "browserstack:opera@47.0:Windows 10,browserstack:safari@9.1:OS X El Capitan,browserstack:safari@10.1:OS X Sierra" )
 ```

 As you can see above you can group browsers to run in parallel by separating them with a comma.
-So in the following case `"browserstack:ie@10.0:Windows 8,browserstack:ie@11.0:Windows 10,browserstack:edge@15.0:Windows 10"` tests in Internet Explorer 10 and 11 and Edge 15 are started simultaneously.
-In this case you would need a BrowserStack plan which supports running three automated tests in parallel.
+So in the following case `"browserstack:ie@10.0:Windows 8,browserstack:ie@11.0:Windows 10,browserstack:edge@15.0:Windows 10"` tests with Internet Explorer 10 and 11 and Edge 15 are started simultaneously.
+In this case you'd need a BrowserStack plan which supports running three automated tests in parallel.